sergiocf-cit/gist-app/README.md

     DTO for API
     Entity for Room
     Without prefix per instance(Gist) for the model
-- Android Paging for infinite scrolling with loading and error handler
+- Android Paging for infinite scrolling with loading and error handler.
 - I had to write a JsonDeserializer for files field because the way gist retrieves it.
-- Room for persistence
+- Room for persistence.
+- I wrote database tests following this approach https://developer.android.com/training/data-storage/room/testing-db plus LiveData getOrAwaitValue.
+- It has unit tests for repositories and viewmodel.
+We don't have to much rules in this app but it uses different ways to mock data per example Courotunes .